 Each year, FAS The Hague participates in several European trade shows that we think will provide the best exposure and marketing opportunities to U.S. companies and producers in Europe for access to the Netherlands, Denmark, Sweden, Finland, Norway and Iceland.
 We are planning on attending one or more of the following trade shows where we will provide matchmaking services, market intelligence, and assistance.

-February 14, 2018 - February 17, 2018 – Nuremberg
+February 12, 2020 - February 15, 2020 – Nuremberg

-|Product||Imports from the U.S. in 2016||U.S. Market Share||Key Constraints to Market Development||Market Attractiveness for U.S.|
+|Product||Total Imports in 2018||Imports from U.S. in 2018||U.S. Market Share||Key Constraints on Market Development||Market Attractiveness for USA|

-|Grape Wines||8,910||4%||Wines from New World (Chile, South Africa and Australia) and Old World countries are equally popular (Spain, Italy and France).
-The Finns are not too familiar with wines produced in other states than California.||Finland fully depends on wines and the Finns are among the most affluent consumers within the EU.|
+|264,236||5,899||2%||Wines from New World (Chile, South Africa and Australia) and Old World countries (Spain, Italy and France) are equally popular.
+The Finns are not too familiar with wines produced in states other than California.||Finland fully depends on imported wines and the Finns are among the most affluent consumers within the EU.|

-|6,234||4,166||67%||Growing competition from other dried fruit (dates and bananas) and nut mixes and other supplying countries such as Turkey.||Affluent consumer market, favorable image of products from the United States and growing awareness for healthy products.|
+|6,234||4,166||67%||Growing competition from other dried fruit (dates and bananas) and nut mixes and other supplying countries, such as Turkey.||Affluent consumer market, favorable image of products from the United States and growing awareness for healthy products.|

-|Distilled Spirits||3,140||3%||Alcoholic drinks are very expensive in Finland and the Finns are turning to lower drinks with a lower alcohol percentage.||While at the same time there is a growing market for high-quality, new and innovative spirits like gins.|
+|27,556||3,386||12%||Alcoholic drinks are very expensive in Finland and the Finns are turning to drinks with a lower alcohol percentage.||There is a growing market for high-quality, new and innovative spirits like gins.|

-|Prunes||2,145||41%||Growing competition from other dried fruit (dates and bananas) and nut mixes and other supplying countries such as Turkey.||Affluent consumer market, favorable image of products from the United States and growing awareness for healthy products.|
+|3,833||2,032||53%||Growing competition from other dried fruits (dates and bananas) and nut mixes and other supplying countries, such as Turkey.||Affluent consumer market, favorable image of products from the United States and growing awareness for healthy products.|

-|Beer||940||2%||Competition from Finland, Germany and the UK.
-The Fins love Finnish beer.||Demand for specialty craft beers from microbreweries.|
+|43,375||1,243||3%||Competition from Finland, Germany and the UK.
+The Finns love Finnish beer.||Demand for specialty craft beers from microbreweries.|